Complete Guide to Combined Master’s and PsyD Programs: 2026 Rankings & Requirements

 • Support Services: Academic advising, career counseling, and personal therapy resources

-For additional guidance on program selection, consult our APA-accredited PsyD program rankings.
+For more help narrowing the field, see our APA-accredited PsyD program rankings.

 Understanding APA Accreditation

-Accreditation by the American Psychological Association’s Commission on Accreditation (CoA) represents the gold standard for doctoral programs in psychology.
-This voluntary review process ensures programs meet rigorous standards for curriculum, faculty qualifications, student support, and clinical training.
+Accreditation from the American Psychological Association’s Commission on Accreditation (CoA) is the gold standard for doctoral psychology programs.
+This voluntary review confirms a program meets rigorous standards for curriculum, faculty qualifications, student support, and clinical training.

 Why APA Accreditation Matters